 A style guide is an important part of any major project.
 This will encompass many aspects of your game including programming standards, mood/voice, and artistic styles.
-The basic principle of a style guide is to allow a new team member to have a single document for reference.
-If a new recruit is trying to write dialog for a character, the style guide should tell them what voice to use and what type of character they are.
+The basic principle of a style guide is to allow a new team member to have a single document for reference on "how we do things".
 If the new member is trying to program, there should be information on naming conventions and where to put curly braces.
-The document should be written with no assumption of any knowledge on the part of the reader and should encompass the entire game.
 This will probably require most members on your team to write a little bit about what they're doing!
 If you need more information on style guides, Valve has a character style guide from Dota 2 available: http://bit.ly/2hCTtgz.
 Note that this example does not cover anything other than character design, so we would be looking for a more broad document than this, but it should give a pretty good idea of the types of things to include.